Kong/docs.konghq.com/app/konnect/runtime-manager/composite-runtime-groups/conflicts.md

 ---
-title: Invariances in runtime groups
+title: Conflicts in runtime groups
 content_type: reference
 badge: enterprise
 ---

-An invariance is a conflict or potential issue in composite configuration.
+A conflict is a potential issue in composite configuration.
-For example, an invariance might be a name conflict between services, or it might be the existance of consumer credentials, which become available to all members of a composite group.
+For example, there might be a name conflict between services, or the existance of consumer credentials, which become available to all members of a composite group.

 Once you have at least one runtime instance connected to your composite runtime group,